Head (film): Legacy

 Head has developed a cult following.
-Leonard Maltin describes it as "delightfully plotless" and "well worth seeing", giving the film 3 out of 4 stars, while Rotten Tomatoes gives the film a 75% rating.
+Leonard Maltin describes it as "delightfully plotless" and "well worth seeing", giving the film 3 out of 4 stars.
 Head premiered on television across-the-board as a CBS Late Movie on December 30, 1974; the network rebroadcast the film on July 7, 1975.
 Cable TV took hold in 1981, when Head began periodic showings on Spotlight; Cinemax began airing the film in 1984.
 In the U.K., Channel 4 also aired it on British TV in 1986 and 1991.
 It was later shown regularly on Starz Cinema and in 2007, Turner Classic Movies featured the film as part of TCM Underground, showing the film unedited and in its original aspect ratio.
 It was released on video and Laserdisc by RCA/Columbia Pictures Home Video in September 1986, taking advantage of the group's 20th Anniversary, again on VHS and DVD by Rhino Entertainment in January 1995 and a third time on Blu-ray and DVD in November and December 2010, respectively, by the Criterion Collection, in a box set with other films from Rafelson.
 In honor of the Monkees' 50th anniversary, Rhino released the complete series on Blu-ray on July 8, 2016, with the film and deleted scenes.

 When asked by Rolling Stone magazine in March 2012 if he thought making Head was a mistake, Nesmith responded by saying that "by the time Head came out the Monkees were a pariah.
 There was no confusion about this.
-We were on the cosine of the line of approbation, from acceptance to rejection ...and it was over.
+We were on the cosine of the line of approbation, from acceptance to rejection...and it was over.
 Head was a swan song.
-We wrote it with Jack and Bob ...and we liked it.
+We wrote it with Jack and Bob...and we liked it.
 It was an authentic representation of a phenomenon we were a part of that was winding down.
-It was very far from suicide even though it may have looked like that.
-There were some people in power, and not a few critics, who thought there was another decision that could have been made.
-But I believe the movie was an inevitability.
-There was no other movie to be made that would not have been ghastly under the circumstances."
-A decade earlier, in his commentary for the television series episode "Fairy Tale", Nesmith called the film the "murder" of the Monkees, an intentional move by Schneider and Rafelson, who had their eyes on bigger goals and felt that the Monkees project was holding them back.
-Bassist Tork echoed a similar statement during the Monkees' 2001 interview on the VH-1 series Behind the Music.
-Also in the 2001 interview, Davy Jones acceded to the notion that the Monkees should never have made the movie at the time.
+It was very far from suicide even though it may have looked like that.."